Win Theme coverage, how frequency analysis & Excel uncovers gaps

 Well, let’s first consider ‘win themes’.
 As anyone involved in fed bids or commercial proposal development will appreciate, there are two core ideas at play when trying to win a contract, first; ensuring you are compliant with RFP requirements, second; making certain the core pain points of the offerer’s RFP are covered.

-The first element; ‘compliance’, I always think of as a kind of a ‘dot the i’s cross the t’s’ type of process.
+‘Compliance’, I always think of as a kind of a ‘dot the i’s cross the t’s’ type of process.
 In many cases, this is quite a mechanical, often tedious management process.
 VisibleThread does a pretty good job of facilitating compliance by identifying obligation language in the RFP or SOW, using automated scanning for ‘will’, ‘must’, ‘shall’ etc. It can generate an Excel output in a few minutes based of a fresh RFP, forming a really good starting point for a compliance matrix.

-The second aspect; making certain the core pain points of the RFP are covered, is most frequently addressed by establishing win themes at varying levels in the response.
+Making certain the core pain points of the RFP are covered, is most frequently addressed by establishing win themes at varying levels in the response.
 This is less mechanical and dependent on the skill of the Bid/Proposal Manager.
 Basically, a Bid Manager will want to reinforce certain themes.
 Examples include; low-cost, low risk, history of achievement, innovation, or performance-based accountability.

 Shipley and others have a lot to say on this topic.
 I really like how Larry Newman in his ‘Compliance vs. Responsiveness‘ podcast characterizes these two aspects.
 Really well worth while listening to, if you have a couple of minutes.
 I think his definition of responsiveness is nicely aligned with effective ‘win themes’.
 Are we really addressing the true underlying needs of the issuing authority?